WTF IS CRUELTY-FREE?

 We hear you.
-We keep talking cruelty-free this, cruelty-free that and you’re like, what is it with this cruelty-free stuff?
-Here’s the thing: there are a few things we like to consider some of the best decisions of our lives, like getting Invisalign, getting the Accutane treatment, getting laser hair removal, and going CF is high on the list.
+We keep talking cruelty-free this, cruelty-free that, and you’re like, what is it with this cruelty-free stuff?
+Here’s the thing: there are a few choices we’ve made that we like to consider some of the best decisions of our lives, like getting Invisalign, getting the Accutane treatment, getting laser hair removal, and going CF is high on the list.
 Why?
 For us it was part of becoming an adult, taking responsibility for our everyday actions.
 So yeah, it’s a big deal for us.
 We could go on and on about why it’s important to be conscious of where your products come from, but first…

 What does cruelty-free even mean?